eftakhairul/angular4-project-template/README.md

 $ git clone https://github.com/eftakhairul/angular4-project-template
 ```

-Get inside the project by `cd angular4-project-template`  adn then you have to run install commnand
+Get inside the project by `cd angular4-project-template` and then you have to run install command
 ```sh
 $ npm install
 ```

-After downloadign all required packages it also tiggers for typing install itself.
+After downloading all required packages it also triggers for typing install itself.

 Run the project locally
 ```sh